alexsereno/letters/src/content/blog/xcode-previews.md

 ### The Xcode Preview Environment & You

+I sweat a lot of blood getting Previews working for [IronIQ](https://IronIQ.app).

-Setup is confusing, & you're scared.
-Thankfully, it's not too hard to get a great preview environment up & running even for complex applications.
+Are you in a similar position?
+Setup is confusing, & you're scared?

+Thankfully, it's not too hard to get a great preview environment up & running even for complex applications (SPM, multiple data stacks, etc.)

 ## An initial pitfall